dave89gray/CI_PP1_TTC/README.md

 ## Credits

+### Code
+In order of appearance:
+- A guide on adding the company slogan on the Index page from [Code Institutes Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/6fd29d155c3b42248ff57bae32978a4b/)
+- A guide on how to set up an About Us page from [W3Schools.](https://www.w3schools.com/howto/howto_css_about_page.asp)
+- A guide on how to set up an About Us page from [W3Schools.](https://www.w3schools.com/howto/howto_css_contact_form.asp)
+- Additional guide to setting up media queries on [freecodecamp.](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/)
+- How to set up 404 page was built following the description on [Github Docs.](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+- How to set up the README file following the guide on [CodeTime.](https://www.youtube.com/watch?v=yXY3f9jw7fg)

 ### Media
 In order of appearance:
 - [renewable_image](assets/images/renewable_image.jpeg): Photo by <a href="https://cib.bnpparibas/app/uploads/sites/2/cache/2019/08/3044-une/1220557462.jpeg">BNP Paribas</a> at <a href="https://cib.bnpparibas/renewable-energy-good-for-the-environment-and-good-economics/">Renewable energy: good for the environment – and good economics</a>
 - [ceo-john_ferguson](assets/images/ceo-john_ferguson.jpeg): Photo by <a href="https://www.usnews.com/dims4/USNEWS/c0fc9fd/2147483647/crop/418x274%2B0%2B0/resize/640x420/quality/85/?url=http%3A%2F%2Fmedia.beam.usnews.com%2Fc1%2Faae354802f5cc40b6fcd70d056adbc%2Fjobs-job-photo-42.jpeg">USNews.com</a> at <a href="https://money.usnews.com/careers/best-jobs/civil-engineer"> USnews.com </a>
 - [engineering_manager_lynne_smith](assets/images/engineering_manager_lynne_smith.jpeg): Photo by <a href="https://www.istockphoto.com/portfolio/aquaArtsstudio?mediatype=photography"> aquaArtsstudio</a> on <a href="https://www.istockphoto.com/">istockphoto</a>